 The difference between Multiple Choice Modules and Statement Modules

 The difference between Statement Modules and Multiple Choice Modules is that Multiple Choice Modules have the Bot Error Messages feature built-in.
-This means if the end user sends information that cannot be understood by the bot, a predefined error message will be sent.
+This means if the visitor sends information that cannot be understood by the bot, a predefined error message will be sent.

-It is important to note that when using Multiple Choice Modules, the conversation cannot continue without any end user input, whereas this is possible when using Statement Modules.
+It is important to note that when using Multiple Choice Modules, the conversation cannot continue without any visitor input, whereas this is possible when using Statement Modules.

 How to set up a Multiple Choice Module

-Using Multiple Choice Modules, a certain type of end user input needs to be verified.
+Using Multiple Choice Modules, a certain type of visitor input needs to be verified.
 This can be done by either adding Suggested replies or Connection options.
-If the end user's input does not match the Suggested replies or Connection options, the bot error message will be shown.
+If the visitor's input does not match the Suggested replies or Connection options, the bot error message will be shown.
 If no error message is defined, the designated fallback message is shown.

 The difference between Suggested replies and Connection options is that Suggested Replies are persistent.